Sir William Robertson, 1st Baronet: Curragh incident

-With the Cabinet apparently contemplating some kind of military action against the Ulster Volunteers, it was unclear whether the Director of Military Operations (responsible for operations abroad), the Adjutant-General (responsible for domestic aid to the civil power) or the Director of Military Training (DMT, responsible for home defence) was responsible for drawing up deployment plans.
-On the evening of 18 March, Robertson, who had asked practical questions throughout, was told that it was his responsibility as DMT.

-After Hubert Gough and other officers had threatened to resign in the Curragh incident, Robertson also supported Wilson in trying in vain to persuade French (CIGS) to warn the government that the Army would not move against Ulster.
+With the Cabinet apparently contemplating some kind of military action against the Ulster Volunteers, on the evening of 18 March, Robertson was told that it was his responsibility to draw up deployment plans.
+After Hubert Gough and other officers had threatened to resign in the Curragh incident, Robertson also supported Wilson in trying in vain to persuade Sir John French (CIGS) to warn the government that the Army would not move against Ulster.
 The affair led to hatred between senior officers and Liberal politicians.
-Robertson contemplated resigning, but unlike French or Wilson he emerged without any blot on his reputation.
+Robertson contemplated resigning but emerged without any blot on his reputation.